bproai/pieverse-desktop/BP/business-plan.md

 ### Our Mission

 Our mission is to build bridges between humanity and AGI, creating systems that are intuitive, accessible, and impactful.
-Through this partnership, we envision a world where humans and machines co-create solutions to the most pressing challenges, explore the depths of knowledge, and unlock untapped potential.
+Through this partnership, we envision a world where humans and AGI co-create solutions to the most pressing challenges, explore the depths of knowledge, and unlock untapped potential.
 By working together, we hope to transcend the boundaries of individual intelligence and achieve a richer appreciation of our shared existence.

 ### We Are Committed To: